 The last gasps of 2016 at last

-After ten months of a year which has obviously crawled out of some Smog Monster gestation pod to bring its despair and pollution to all mankind, November was actually pretty good.
+After ten months of a year which has obviously crawled out of some Smog Monster gestation pod to bring its despair and pollution to all mankind, November was actually pretty good in the sales department (which is about the only good thing I can say about this year):

 • I sold my hard SF novelette “Galleon” to ANALOG.
 This is an exploration of artificial intelligence against a time-spanning background of galactic events.
 In addition to a number of things, it offers a unique sense of scale far beyond the average human lifetime.
 Out of my published works, this one dips furthest into the future.